cipher-saif/sqli-phantom/README.md

 </td></tr></table>
 </div>

-The scan tab renders a pre-flight summary of the configured target with injected parameters displayed as neon chips, alongside a runtime overview of concurrency and probe count before launch.
+> **Target Scan Setup** — The scan tab renders a pre-flight summary of the configured target with injected parameters displayed as neon chips, alongside a runtime overview of concurrency and probe count before launch.

 <br>